Elite Marine Services duo tackle Coast to Coast challenge for the RNLI

 Lewis and Steve will be enduring the spring seas onboard an inflatable catamaran, Thundercats.
 They will be setting off from Plymouth (Mayflower Steps) at 9am on Saturday 16 April escorted on their first leg of the journey by Plymouth RNLI lifeboat, and aim to reach Newquay the same day, 120 miles later.
 They will have a safety support RIB alongside them to help with fuel and in case of emergency.

 The pair, who run their own marine engineering business in Plymouth, Devon, have always wanted to complete this passage and are eager to raise money and increase awareness for the RNLI.

 Lewis and Steve founded their marine engineering business two years ago and have been building their reputation, specialising in electrical and mechanical repairs, as well as installation from small leisure boats to large commercial vessels.

-Being keen water sports enthusiasts, Lewis and Steve, both 33 and based in Plymouth, are under no illusion that the seas may be wild and the winds strong especially on the cusp of winter, making it a very challenging trip in a 4-metre inflatable Catamaran.
+Being keen water sports enthusiasts, Lewis and Steve, both 34 and based in Plymouth, are under no illusion that the seas may be wild and the winds strong, making it a very challenging trip in a 4-metre inflatable Catamaran.